equs-python/__equs__.Python/0-introduction-to-python/workshop1.md

 It would be useful for Python to be more than a glorified if somewhat introspective calculator, so we need something to control the program flow.
 Typically these are switches (if statements) and loops (for and while).
 Unlike other languages blocks of code within these control statements are de-marked by indentation.
 Perhaps the biggest hurdle of learning to use Python is inconsistent use of tabs and spaces.
 To save time and effort, the correct approach according to Python is four spaces for an indent.

 The start of an indented block is also indicated by a colon on the preceding line.

+## *[Problem 5 minutes] Cacluating your grade*

+You are required to construct a program that will compute your current grade given the mark you have received from your semester.

+You are to read the mark from input and your program must output what grade that mark corresponds to.

+Given a mark of 85 or above, your program should output A Given a mark of 75 or above, your program should output B Given a mark of 65 or above, your program should output C Given a mark of 50 or above, your program should output D Given a mark below 50, your program should output F.

 ### 1.3.1 Switches